dls-controls/ADPilatus/CBFTemplate.md

 cbfTransfer (integer)
 Set this to 0 to send the path directly to camserver.
 No copy is performed.
-Set this to 1 to copy the template as part of mxsettings cbf_template_fil
+Set this to 1 to copy the template as part of mxsettings cbf_template_file

 camserverHost (string)
 host to "scp" the source file to